tomeucapo/gcf/README.md

 ### Database drivers

 Depends on your application properties GCF choose database backend driver to work with it.

 You can use SQL sentences using:

-- SQLQuery class that can execute any SQL sentence to your database.
+- **SQLQuery** class that can execute any SQL sentence to your database.

-- Model abstraction layer:
+Or create own models on database using Model abstraction data layer:

-  - DataMapper class maps database table to PHP class that do operations over DB table.
+- **DataMapper** class maps database table to PHP class that do operations over DB table.
-  - Record class that stores single table record into it.
+- **Record** class that stores single table record into it.
-  - ResultSet class.
+- **ResultSet** class.
 Iterator class type that you iterate using foreach and fetch record by record on each step of foreach.

 #### Queries